merenlab/anvio.org/help/main/artifacts/collection-txt/index.md

 ## Description

-This is a two-column TAB-delimited file without a header that describes a <span class="artifact-n">[collection](/help/main/artifacts/collection)</span> by associating items with bin names.
-It can be used to import or export collections in and out of anvi'o databases, and/or transferring them between anvi'o projects.
+A two-column TAB-delimited file **without a header** that describes a <span class="artifact-n">[collection](/help/main/artifacts/collection)</span> by associating items with <span class="artifact-n">[bin](/help/main/artifacts/bin)</span> names.

+It can be used to import or export collections in and out of anvi'o databases, and/or transferring them between anvi'o projects seamlessly.

 The first column in the file lists item names and the second column associates a given item with a bin.